-Mark your calendars: LSC’s virtual science communication colloquium is bringing acclaimed speakers from near and far.
-Attendees of the colloquium are hearing from experts in science communication, science and technology studies, science policy, and new information technologies, among other interesting areas.
+LSC’s spring 2021 virtual science communication colloquium brought acclaimed speakers from near and far.
+Attendees of the colloquium heard from experts in science communication, science and technology studies, science policy, and new information technologies, among other interesting areas.

-The colloquium is taking place each Wednesday from 12:05 to 1 p.m.
+The colloquium took place each Wednesday from 12:05 to 1 p.m.
 CST via Zoom.
-This semester the colloquium is being led by LSC director of academic programs Dietram A. Scheufele.
+This semester the colloquium was led by LSC director of academic programs Dietram A. Scheufele.
 Check out the list of speakers below.
-A recording of the presentation is made publicly available following the individual talks.
-Check back here for links to the talks and follow @UW_LSC or #uwlsc700 on Twitter for tweets from the talks.
+A recording of the presentation has been made publicly available following the individual talks.
+Check here for links to the talks and follow @UW_LSC or #uwlsc700 on Twitter for tweets from the talks.

 Week 1, 01/27: – Introduction –

 Week 2, 02/03: Nan Li, Assistant Professor in the Department of Life Sciences Communication, University of Wisconsin-Madison, “Science Visualizations, Emotions, and Risk Perception of COVID-19”

 Week 3, 02/10: Ann Merchant, Deputy Executive Director – Office of Communications, Creative Engagement Programs: The Science & Entertainment Exchange / LabX, National Academies of Science, Engineering, and Medicine, “Science Goes Hollywood: An Introduction to The Science & Entertainment Exchange, a Program of The National Academies of Sciences”